 - Collaboration: Addiction Psychiatry Program collaborates with other addiction programs across BMC, including CATALYST, Faster PATHS, Project Respect, OBAT, and the Addiction Medicine consult service.

-SUPPORT clinic services include:
+ABOVE program services include:

 - Medication Management: Licensed psychiatrists provide medication management for patients depending on need, including buprenorphine (Suboxone).
 Psychiatrists provide both individual appointments and shared medical appointments, co-led by a therapist, depending on a patient’s needs.